 - Healthy eating programs that utilize locally sourced and whole foods;

-- Fitness and recreation program that includes lifetime outdoor activities such as walking, hiking, biking, skiing, and camping.
+- Fitness and recreation programs that include lifetime outdoor activities such as walking, hiking, biking, skiing, and camping;

-- Healthy air quality practices and lighting that reduce illness and absenteeism.
+- Healthy air quality practices and lighting that reduce illness and absenteeism; and

 - Healthy and thoughtful relationships with others that support character development.